Skip to content

 DxO PureRaw vs Topaz Photo AI

 Measured purely as a noise reduction tool, Topaz Photo AI is slightly behind DxO PureRaw.
 However, Topaz Photo AI can upscale and correct blurred images, making it a vastly more capable image enhancement application overall.
-If you only need noise reduction, I recommend you spend much less and get DxO PureRaw or ON1 NoNoise AI.
+But if you only need noise reduction, I recommend spending far less and buying DxO PureRaw or ON1 NoNoise AI.

 Read Topaz Photo AI Review